perladvent/perldotcom/content/article/_pub_2010_11_the-philosophy-of-webnano.md

 Probably the most popular Perl web framework is [Catalyst](http://catalystframework.org/).
-It is also the web framework I know the bestâthis is why I chose it as the point of reference for my analysis.
+It is also the web framework I know the best—this is why I chose it as the point of reference for my analysis.

 **Controllers in request scope**